 In case that your sponsor is a company, the following documents are required:

-- A duly-filled application form that is specifically devised for sponsor
+- A duly-filled application form that is specifically devised for the sponsor

 - A copy of the company’s Business Registration Certificate

-But given that your sponsor is an individual, he/she need to prepare:
+But given that your sponsor is an individual, he/ she needs to prepare:

-- A duly-filled application form that is specifically devised for sponsor
+- A duly-filled application form that is specifically devised for the sponsor

 The above-mentioned documents are for your reference purposes only.
-In order to further support your qualification, you would likely be asked to submit additional documents at the discretion of the relevant authorities.
+To further support your qualification, you would likely be asked to submit additional documents at the discretion of the relevant authorities.